nikolaihg/dat250-expass/dat250-expass3.md

 ## Link to code:
 [github.com/nikolaihg/dat250-expass-frontend](https://github.com/nikolaihg/dat250-expass-frontend)
 ## Report
 I chose svelte as my framework.
-I have worked a lot with react, next.js and typescript, so I chose to use typescript with svelte.
+I have worked a lot with react, next.js and typescript.
+But I chose to use typescript with svelte to learn a new technology.
 ### Step 1
 I choose to use pnpm while developing, because its faster (not that this project has very many dependencies), but its what I am used to when I have using react.
 ### Step 2